svgaming234/cstats/README.md

 Noggisoggi - Creator of player list script which cstats is based on
 JohnyMuffin - Creator of APIs utilized by cstats
-zavdav - Lead tester, told me about the getUser API, gave ideas for improving the ping feature
+zavdav - Lead tester, told me about the getUser API, gave ideas for improving the ping feature Jaoheah - Switched the options around on the menu